firecrow/framework-apalooza/README.md

 ## Project Purpose

-The project is inteneded to demonstrate proficiency with `Node.js` build tools, and show how several different frameworks can all play nice together when they arrive in the browser.
-Each app has a different methodology and different development style, but all share common goals and commong outcomes.
+The project is inteneded to demonstrate proficiency with `NPM` and `Node.js` build tools as well as the ins-and-outs of various popular frameworks, and show how they can all play nice together when they arrive in the browser.
+Each app has a different methodology and different development style, but all share common goals and common outcomes.
 As the project matures I intend to blog extensively about my experience building the same functionality with differnet frameworks.

 ## Runtime Composition